-Joining AnLar first as a Graduate Intern from George Mason University, Angelique Williams works as a Technical Assistance and Data Management Analyst.
+Joining AnLar first as a Graduate Intern from George Mason University, Angelique Williams works as a Technical Assistance and Data Management Specialist.
 She is excited to jump in and apply the knowledge that she has learned in developmental psychology and research to the world of technical assistance.
 She is eager to use what she has learned to work on the district, state, and national levels.

 Currently, Angelique is a doctoral candidate in the Applied Developmental Psychology program at George Mason University.
 Her research focuses on the effects of environmental influences, such as culture and socioeconomic status on academic outcomes of underrepresented populations overtime.
 Currently, her dissertation focuses on the trajectories of Black girls in STEM classes and the impact that varying levels of access have on educational choices throughout middle and high school.
 Her ultimate goal is to increase equitable practices in education.